How To Use A Stop Loss For Risk Management

 But what if you are wrong and the price goes down instead?
 To protect your investment, you could set a Stop Loss at £0.95.
 So, if the stock price goes down by 5%, your stocks are automatically sold.

 In doing this, you limit your maximum potential loss on the investment to 5%.
 But you still have the potential to earn the same profit on your investment if the stock price goes up.

 How to choose a Stop Loss level

 The stock market industry standard level of a stop is around 6-8% below the purchase price.
-However, the right level will vary depending on what type of trader you are.
+However, the right level varies depending on what type of trader you are.
 If you are more conservative, you would set the stop-loss closer to the buy price.
 Less conservative, further from the buy price.

 Serious traders use technical analysis to determine their stop levels.
 One of the most common ways to do this is to set the stop just below the price support level.
 The chart below shows an example of how this could be done with Bitcoin.

-What are “Trailing Stop Losses”?
+What are “Trailing Stops”?